Deployment Methods

 - No build step available

-- Deploys entire repository (use
+- Deploys entire repository contents

-.distignoreto exclude files) - Not suitable for themes requiring compilation
+- Not suitable for themes requiring compilation

 Switching Methods